Once again, what is the line that separates legitimate criticism of Israeli policies towards Palestinians and simple antisemitism?

 Palestinians bears no relation to any serious historical evidence about the long

 conflict in the region.
-It is a blatant historical falsehood - the
+It is a blatant historical falsehood - the blood libel on

 a spectacular scale.
 Genocide-assertion with reference to Israel should be seen